dwhall/minisvd2nim/README.md

 2) edit your `device.nim` to `import metagenerator.nim`.
 Nim grabs the local copy instead of the one from the library.
 3) edit the local `metagenerator.nim` to generate the output you want.

+## Tests

+This repository contains tests that should grow with the code.
+Right now, there is one test that will fail the very first time the tests are run.
+Just run the tests again: `nimble test`

 ## The author would like to thank